Spatiotemporal dynamics in a twisted, circular waveguide array: Asymptotic analysis

+with the condition that $\widetilde{a}_0 \perp \dot \psi$ in $L^2(\R)$.
 We observe that each function $\widetilde{a}_n$ is defined in terms of $\widetilde{a}_{n-1}$, i.e. the amplitude of each waveguide is defined in terms of the waveguide which is one closer to the primary core.
 The invertibility of the linear operator $(\omega - \partial_t^2)$ is discussed in \cref{app:asymp}.
 Collapsing these recursion relations, we can write \cref{eq:tildean} in terms of the NLS soliton $\psi$ as